 The Role of Early Loss and Stress in Depression

-Trauma and stress are normal parts of life, even of childhood.
-Specific types of childhood adversity are not clearly linked to psychiatric disorders (including depression).
-And how children and adults respond to trauma and stress varies widely.
-In most people, trauma and stress do not cause a psychiatric disorder.
-That is as a tribute to the human capacity for coping.
+Loss and stress are normal parts of life, even in childhood.
+Childhood adversity does not inevitably lead to psychiatric disorders, including depression.
+In fact, in most people, stress does not cause a psychiatric disorder.
+Children and adults respond to trauma and stress in a wide variety of ways.
+This is a tribute to the human capacity for coping.
 Nonetheless, certain stresses increase a person's vulnerability to depression.

 Death of a Parent

-The death of a parent early in a child's life has an enormous impact on the child, of course, although the risk of long-term problems can be reduced if the child has adequate support.
+The death of a parent early in a child's life has an enormous impact on the child, of course, although the risk of long-term problems can be reduced with adequate support.
 Even with support, the weight of this loss remains significant, increasing the child's risk of depression throughout life.

 Sexual or Physical Abuse